Updated March 31, 2026

 - South Carolina commercial auto minimum liability is $25,000/$50,000/$25,000 if a business vehicle is used for bridal appointments or travel.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for salon suites and rented prep spaces.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can matter for salon suites and rented prep spaces.

 - Venue contracts in South Carolina commonly ask for proof of liability coverage before booking, so certificate details and additional insured wording may need to be ready.